Kris-Martin/tasks/README.md

 -   Tasks are sorted and assigned a colour based on their priority.
 -   You can assign the priority of a task using the drop down menu when adding a task.

-**Note**: The app does not yet have persistent data storage so on reload the app will rest to the initial dummy tasks.
+**Note**: The app does not yet have persistent data storage so on reload the app will reset to the initial dummy tasks.

 You can view and interact with the project at: https://kris-martin.github.io/tasks/